A trust region-type normal map-based semismooth Newton method for nonsmooth nonconvex composite optimization: Introduction

 \subsection{Organization}

-This paper is organized as follows.
 In \cref{sec:foc}, we introduce several first-order optimality conditions and the normal map and we list required concepts from nonsmooth analysis.
-In \cref{sec:alf}, we discuss and motivate our algorithmic framework.
-Specifically, we introduce a novel merit function for problem \cref{eq1-1} and a new reduction ratio controlling the acceptance of trust region steps.
-Basic global convergence properties of our algorithm are presented and derived in \cref{sec2}.
-In \cref{sec:KL_conv}, we investigate convergence of the proposed approach under the KL inequality.
-We first connect the KL properties of the objective function $\psi$ and of our new merit function and then establish finer convergence results.
+In \cref{sec:alf}, we motivate our algorithmic framework.
+Specifically, we introduce a novel merit function for \eqref{eq1-1} and a new reduction ratio controlling the acceptance of trust region steps.
+Basic global convergence properties of our algorithm are derived in \cref{sec2}.
+In \cref{sec:KL_conv}, we investigate convergence of the approach under the KL inequality.
 In \cref{sec:loc-super-conv}, we discuss local convergence properties and transition to fast local q-superlinear convergence.
 In \cref{sec:sop}, we derive a novel representation of the second-order optimality conditions for problem \cref{eq1-1} using the normal map perspective.
-This allows to establish connections between the local assumptions in \cref{sec:loc-super-conv} and second-order optimality.
 In \cref{sec:qnm}, we present an in-depth study of a BFGS-type version of our method.
 Finally, in \cref{sec:ne} we illustrate and discuss the numerical performance of our algorithm.